A: Abella - Aguirre

 Whilst we do not dispute Adams talent and believe he could have been a main eventer in any post war period the development of his short UK career is characteristic of much that was wrong with British wrestling in the late seventies - little formal wrestling training, tv over-exposure, a too rapid rise through the ranks, judo matches, entanglement in the Big Daddy routine, and gimmick contests such as the one in which he threw McManus the required ten times without being thrown himself.

 In 1980 a Japanese visitor to the UK, Yasu Fuji, encouraged Chris to try his hand in the United States.
 In 1981 Chris Adams began wrestling in America, where he later moved.
-He found success in the United States, on which our American readers might like to expand, but that was the beginning of another tragic tale which led to his untimely death in a gunshot incident in October, 2001.
+He found success in the United States, on which our American readers might like to expand, but that was the beginning of another tragic tale which led to his untimely death in a gunshot incident on 7th October, 2001.

 Dirty/Crazy Dave Adams (Also known as Pitmans Hercules, Undertaker Doom)